MinchinWeb/openttd-progressive-rail/readme.txt

     <http://www.openttd.org/>.
 The Set has been tested on OpenTTD 1.2.3, but
     will likely work on earlier versions.

-If you want to use Vacuum Tube tracks, you'll use a seperate NewGRF to provide
+If you want to use Vacuum Tube tracks, you'll use a separate NewGRF to provide
     them.

 Installation
 -------------------------------------------------------------------------------
 The easiest (and recommended) way to install the Set is use OpenTTD's 'Check
-    Online Content' inferface.
+    Online Content' interface.
 Search for "Progressive Rail Set".
 This also makes it very easy for me to provide updates.

 Manual installation can be accomplished by putting the "progressive_rail_x.grf"